fenago/chatbot-python/lab_1.md

 could help automate a number of different tasks, like automated customer service.

-To continue with the rest of this tutorial, let\'s install the Humingbird package with the command:
+To continue with the rest of this lab, let\'s install the Humingbird package with the command:

 ```